Lemon-Haining/git-order/README.md

-# git-order
+# order
-git orders frequently used
+orders frequently used